 Updates on information gathered, findings, and analyses will be reported to the SB 823 Subcommittee.
-It is expected that ACPD will complete a full assessment of the possibility of using Camp Sweeney as a Secure Treatment Facility and as a potential option for a step-down facility during the first year of implementation of this plan.
+It is expected that ACPD will aim to complete a full assessment of the possibility of preparing using Camp Sweeney to be utilized as a Secure Treatment Facility and as a potential option for a step-down facility during the first year of implementation of this plan.

-ACPD will also continue to explore other existing facilities and options that may be possible for secure track use, including any regional or out-of-county facilities that may be considered.
+ACPD will also continue to explore other existing facilities and options that may be possible for secure track use, including any regional or out-of-County facilities that may be considered.
 Updates on these efforts will also be provided to the SB 823 Subcommittee as often as it convenes.